ymunemasa/data-tutorials/tutorials/hortonworks/using-the-command-line-to-manage-files-on-hdfs/tutorial1.md

 ### Download San Francisco Salary Related Datasets

-We will download sf-salaries-2011-2013.csv and sf-salaries-2014.csv data onto our local filesystems of the sandbox.
+We will download **sf-salaries-2011-2013.csv** and **sf-salaries-2014.csv** data onto our local filesystems of the sandbox.
 The commands are tailored for mac and linux users.

 1\.
-SSH into the sandbox:
+Open a terminal on your local machine, SSH into the sandbox:

 ~~~
 ssh root@127.0.0.1 -p 2222
 ~~~

+> Note: If your on VMware or Azure, insert your appropriate ip address in place of 127.0.0.1.
+Azure users will need to replace port 2222 with 22.

 2\.
-Copy and paste the commands to download the sf-salaries-2011-2013.csv and sf-salaries-2014.csv files.
+Copy and paste the commands to download the **sf-salaries-2011-2013.csv** and **sf-salaries-2014.csv** files.
 We will use them while we learn file management operations.

 ~~~
 # download sf-salaries-2011-2013